Last updated : Friday, 28 June 2024

 Introduction

-The term "None" is used to refer to amateur football leagues that are not affiliated with the English Football League (EFL).
-These leagues are often called "non-League" or "Sunday League" football.
+The term "None" is used to refer to amateur football leagues that are not part of the English Football League (EFL).
+These leagues are typically organized at a regional or local level, and they can vary greatly in terms of size, structure, and competition level.

-There are many different None leagues in England, each with its own set of rules and regulations.
-The most popular None league is the National League, which is the fifth tier of the English football pyramid.
+There are many different None leagues in England, each with its own unique history and identity.
+Some of the most popular None leagues include the Northern Premier League, the Isthmian League, and the Southern League.

 History